freenet/web/hugo-site/content/_index.md

 Introducing Freenet—a decentralized replacement for the World Wide Web.
-Acting as a global, shared computing platform, Freenet can be accessed via a standard web browser or seamlessly integrated into software like games, group chat, and more.
+Acting as a global, shared computing platform, Freenet can be accessed via a standard web browser or embedded into software via an API.

 Freenet enables new solutions to old problems like spam, [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack), keeping private